ErykPiechowiak/LZcoder/README.md

 # LZcoder
-Implementation of the Lempel-Ziv algorithm
+Implementation of the Lempel-Ziv algorithm.

+This code was written in March 2020.